I am very fortunate to have served as principal of Ashford School since 2012.

 Working with parents and community members has always been a high point in my career.
 Parents know their children best and therefore working together is the best way to support their education.
 If you have any questions or concerns, or would just like to meet, please do not hesitate to email me at firstname.lastname@example.org.

 I am a lifelong Connecticut resident, and I graduated from Eastern Connecticut State University with my degree in English and my certification in teaching grades 7-12.
 I spent my first year of teaching in Windsor, CT, teaching 7th and 8th grade Language Arts at Sage Park Middle School.
 During that year I served a diverse population of students and families and developed a strong sense of restorative justice and equity between my students and myself.
 At the end of that year, I was given a unique opportunity to return to the high school from which I graduated, Bacon Academy, in Colchester, CT, and I jumped at the challenge of teaching with the people who had inspired me to become a teacher.
-I spent seven years teaching English there and during my tenure, I earned my Masters in Arts from the University of Saint Josephs in Curriculum and Instruction.
-During the summer of my 7th year I became the director of the Summer School program, and decided to pursue my degree in educational leadership, finishing with my administrative certification from Central Connecticut State University in the spring of 2015.
+While teaching English in Colchester, I earned my Masters in Arts from the University of Saint Josephs in Curriculum and Instruction and took on the role of director of the Summer School program.
+In 2013, I decided to pursue my degree in educational leadership, finishing with my administrative certification from Central Connecticut State University in the spring of 2015.